cncf/wg-serverless/workflow/spec/spec.md

 <img src="media/spec/error-data-filter-example1.png" height="400px" alt="Error Data Filter Example"/>
 </p>

-#### <a name="error-data-filter"></a> State information filtering - Using multiple filters
+#### <a name="error-data-filter"></a> Task information filtering - Using multiple filters

-As [Event states](#Event-State) can take advantage of all defined data filters, it is probably the best way to show how we can combine them all to filter state data.
+As [Event tasks](#Event-Task) can take advantage of all defined data filters, it is probably the best way to show how we can combine them all to filter task data.

 Let's say we have a workflow which consumes events defining a customer arrival (to your store for example), and then lets us know how to greet this customer in different languages.
 We could model this workflow as follows: